Blue Magic (song)

-Blue Magic also samples the 1931 horror film, Frankenstein.

-Chamillionaire released a freestyle of this song for his Mixtape Messiah 4 called "What the Business Is".
-Royce Da 5'9" released a freestyle of this song called "Blue Magic".
-It was a "diss" track on Mistah F.A.B..

 Music video

 The music video was directed by Hype Williams with costumes designed by June Ambrose.
 It was first shown on BET's 106 & Park on October 11, 2007.
 The video shows the recording artist and dancer Teyana Taylor, dancing and popping throughout the video.
 The video appeared at the bottom of BET's Notarized: Top 100 Videos of 2007 on December 31, 2007.
 The video was noted for prominently featuring wads and a suitcase full of 500 Euro notes, and it was noted that the video gave the euro media attention at a time when the U.S. dollar had sharply lost in value against most major world currencies such as the euro, pound Sterling and Canadian dollar.